 Of all my social channels, Pinterest has the lowest number of followers; yet is easily one of my biggest referrers.
 Doesn’t make sense, does it?
 Despite a paltry 700 Pinterest followers, I average 400 hits from the network each day- and that’s why I am so certain of its power to boost your numbers.
-Let’s learn more about how I use Pinterest to drive traffic.
+Let’s learn more about how I use Pinterest to drive traffic and make money (this is a great guide for using Pinterest for affiliate earnings too!)

 1.Focus on evergreen content.
 This is the biggest one for me.
 For Pinterest to do well, your pins need to e evergreen-meaning the information is relevant all year round (with the exception of seasonal content which does well at specific times of year).
 I believe every blog should ensure it’s content strategy is focused on evergreen content as that’s where the views are long-term.